AaronGabriel147/reddit-bali-api/README.md

 --------------------------------------------

-# About Lurker
+# About Lurker:

-Lurker is a React web app that searches any sub-reddit and returns real time images, titles, and a link to the original post.
-This is a much faster and more user friendly way to view images posts on reddit.
+Lurker is a React web app that searches any sub-reddit and returns real time images, titles, and a links to the original post.
+This is a much faster and more user friendly way to view image posts on reddit.

 Lurker is approx 90% complete, if time allows I plan on adding an async feature that waits for an API GET request to complete, and if that request has a length over 0, it will scroll down to the first image, thus eliminating an unnecessary step for the user.